 Salt Dough Is Fun for Kids

-Salt dough clay is an easy-to-make recipe that can be used for a variety of kids and adults craft projects.
+Salt dough clay is an easy-to-make recipe that can be used for a variety of craft projects for both kids and adults.
 I recently used the recipe to make some ornaments for our Sunday School kids, and the craft was an absolute success.

 It is not only easy to make, but it is also very durable when baked properly.
-Once dry, it can be painted with a variety of paints (I use acrylic) and if you want further sealing, you can also spray your craft with fixative to preserve it even better.
+Once dry, it can be painted with a variety of paints (I use acrylic).
+If you want further sealing, you can also spray your craft with fixative to preserve it even better.

 The salt and flour clay is also a great medium to let your children play with (supervision recommended for the younger ones).
 The other day I spent some great time with my four-year-old grandson, letting him play with the leftover clay from the Sunday School project.

 He was mesmerized for a good hour shaping the dough into balls (I taught him how to roll the dough with the palm of his hand). and he also had fun making holes in the clay with a straw, cutting the clay into sections, and making snowmen.

 The ingredients are reasonable to purchase and easy to get (just buy them at your local supermarket) and the results, when done properly, are pretty amazing.
 As an art teacher and art educator, I highly recommend this craft—it's easy, reasonable and fun!

 - Prep time: 20 min

 - Cook time: 3 hours

 - Yields: Half of a medium mixing bowl full of dough